What Is A Riff?

 4: Queen – We will rock you.

-Although the drum pattern is not technically a riff, the massive drum tracks of Queen’s most famous hit is certainly one of the most recognizable sound of the last century of popular music.
+Although the drum pattern is not technically a riff, the massive drum tracks of Queen’s most famous hit is certainly one of the most recognizable sounds of the last century of popular music.

 3: Rolling Stones – Satisfaction.